 Yes.
-At the employer's option, they may deduct a fee of $2.00 from the employee's pay each time income is withheld and forwarded to either the Office of the County Clerk or to Indiana State Central Collection Unit (INSCCU).
+At the employer's option, they may deduct a fee of $2.00 from the employee's pay each time income is withheld and forwarded to Indiana State Central Collection Unit (INSCCU).
 The assessment of this fee will not decrease the amount of income that must be submitted unless the total amount withheld would otherwise exceed the permissible limit.

-If the income withholding order is for $115.00 per week and the maximum amount subject to withholding is $115.00 per week, the employer may still deduct a fee of $2.00 from the employee's pay, however, the employer then submits only $113.00 for child support.
+If the income withholding order is for $115.00 per week and the maximum amount subject to withholding under the applicable CCPA limit is $115.00 per week, the employer may still deduct and retain a fee of $2.00 from the employee's pay, however, the employer then would only submit $113.00 for child support.

 What is an Annual Support Fee?